henriqueassis2003/HenriquePolinomios/README.md

 print(poly_example.to_dict())
 ```

-> :warning:  This command will modify directly the polynom, be careful
+ :warning:  **This command will modify directly the polynom**(inplace), and don't return any information, be careful